alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 keywords: houdini velocity field
 thumbnail: /assets/posts/handcrafting_velocity_fields/velfields_thumbnail.jpg
 ---
-Velocity fields are used to control simulations, especially things like smoke.
+Velocity fields are used to control simulations, especially things like smoke or fluids.
 They can be created from any set of points by giving them a vector attribute.

 ![Examples of different fields]({{ '/assets/posts/handcrafting_velocity_fields/velfields_examples.jpg' | relative_url }}){: .img-extra-post-width}